 Liberty University is a school founded upon fundamental Christian values like grace, truth, and love for all persons.
-As believers in Christ, we must demonstrate our commitment to loving others (Matthew 22:34-40; Mark 12:28-34; Luke 10:25-28).
+As believers in Christ, we must demonstrate our commitment to loving others (cf. Matthew 22:34-40; Mark 12:28-34; Luke 10:25-28).

-- We approach Counseling as a profession that fosters holistic human growth and development in the cognitive, emotional, behavioral, relational, and spiritual domains of life. - Our Counseling approach also supports the worth, dignity, potential, and uniqueness of others who are made in the image of God.
-Our vision is - focused on nurturing an academic community of diverse people and ideas and assuring that diversity enhances academic excellence and individual growth. - Our faculty and students are comprised of persons that represent various national, ethnic, spiritual, and/or denominational backgrounds.
+- We approach counseling as a profession that fosters holistic human growth and development in the cognitive, emotional, behavioral, relational, and spiritual domains of life. - Our counseling approach also supports the worth, dignity, potential, and uniqueness of others who are made in the image of God.
+This means for us that all persons possess dignity and worth because they are unique subjects of Divine Creation.
+Our vision is focused on nurturing an academic community of diverse people and ideas and assuring that diversity enhances academic excellence and individual growth. - Our faculty and students are comprised of persons that represent various national, ethnic, spiritual, and denominational backgrounds.
 Learning to be respectful and appreciate other cultures will add to each student's experience at Liberty.
-For that reason, we are committed to nurturing and training a diverse student body in an atmosphere of mutual respect and appreciation of differences.

-The School of Behavioral Sciences provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
-Student learning, professional, and personal growth occurs in a climate that encourages a deepened appreciation of differences.
+For that reason, we are committed to nurturing and training a diverse student body in an atmosphere of mutual respect and appreciation of differences. - The School of Behavioral Sciences provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
+Student learning, as well as professional and personal growth, occur in a climate that encourages a deepened appreciation of differences.
+Therefore, we do not discriminate in our educational and counselor training programs on the basis of: race, color, creed, religion, gender, age, national/ethnic origin, sexual orientation, and physical or mental disability.

-While recognizing the importance of all dimensions of diversity, as mentioned above, the School of Behavioral Sciences adheres to the following initiatives:
+While recognizing the importance of all dimensions of diversity as mentioned above, the CEFS department adheres to the following initiatives:

-- To increase, through recruitment and retention measures, the diverse representation of students, faculty, and staff; - Promote the full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses; - To include issues of diversity throughout the instructional programs and professional development activities; - To provide departmental opportunities for students and faculty to engage in the exchange of ideas and information related to diversity; and - To maintain ongoing educational opportunities and equality of access to our academic community. - To equip students to ethically utilize spirituality as a force for healing when and where appropriate.
+- To increase, through recruitment and retention measures, the diverse representation of students, faculty, and staff; - To promote full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses; - To include issues of diversity throughout the instructional programs and professional development activities; - To develop graduate assistantships opportunities to serve diverse student groups; - To provide departmental opportunities for students and faculty to engage in the exchange of ideas and information related to diversity; and - To maintain ongoing educational opportunities and equality of access to our academic community. - To equip students to ethically utilize spirituality as a force for healing when and where appropriate.

-Students in the M.A. program must exhibit the American Counseling Association's and the American Mental Health Counselor Association's standards and ethics of the counseling profession regarding sensitivity to and celebration of diversity.
+Students in the M.A. program must exhibit the American Counseling Association's standards and ethics of the counseling profession regarding sensitivity to and celebration of diversity.